IFRCGo/monty-stac-extension/README.md

 ##### monty:hazard_codes

 It is a list of hazard codes of the hazards concerned by the item.
-The hazard code follows the [UNDRR-ISC 2020 Hazard Information Profiles](https://www.preventionweb.net/drr-glossary/hips) identifier.
+The hazard code SHOULD follow the [UNDRR-ISC 2020 Hazard Information Profiles](https://www.preventionweb.net/drr-glossary/hips) identifier.
 With that identifier, it is possible to derive a set of additional properties associated with the hazard:

 - The name of the hazard
 - The type of the hazard
 - The description of the hazard
 - The cluster of the hazard

+for which a human-readable keyword can be generated and stored in the `keywords` field.

+> [!NOTE]
+> For compatibility purpose, the array MAY also contains other code from another domain (e.g. `FL` for flood).

 ##### monty:corr_id